 - P302, P321, P506, P669, P811, P1212, P1537, P1668, P3024, P3027 as P. neopolydactyla 4, a widespread panboreal species.
 Specimens included in this study come from Québec, Norway, Michigan, Siberia, Eastern Russia and Japan.
 It is not a strict specialist, but shows very high specificity towards Nostoc phylogroup IV and XIa.
 It morphologically resembles P. neopolydactyla 1 s.l. and P. neopolydactyla 2 s.l.

-The only open question concerns P. scabrosa 3a and P. scabrosa 3b: several methods considered these two entities as one species (bGMYC on ITS, spedeSTEM on 6 loci), others as species (Structurama, , bGMYC on the other loci, bPTP, spedeSTEM on 7 loci, bPP).
+The only open question concerns P. scabrosa 3a and P. scabrosa 3b: several methods considered these two entities as one species (bGMYC on ITS, spedeSTEM on 6 loci), others as two species (Structurama, , bGMYC on the other loci, bPTP, spedeSTEM on 7 loci, bPP).
 Most methods placed them in two distinct lineages, and it makes sense when looking at the concatenated phylogenetic analyses.
-However, species are very rare and we only had 3 samples (2 and ) included in the present study.
-We suggest it might species and included lineages in the species tree but more material should be examined before final conclusion is made.
+However, these species are very rare and we only had 3 samples (2 of P. scabrosa 3a and one of P. scabrosa 3b, respectively) included in the present study.
+We suggest it might represent two distinct species and we included two lineages in the species tree but more material should be examined before the final conclusion is made.

 Identification of scabrosa morphotypes.